 I hope I know what I'm doing.
 Kayla was aware she was taking a big risk- if she met Nick without telling the agency that was it.
 She'd have made her choice.
 She didn't know how that would go- they didn't have nearly enough money to pay things off.
 Speaking of money... a girl still has to work.
 She was on a lower level following a lead.
 This place made Mac's look like a luxury joint.
 There was a smoky haze and the floor was sticky, it smelled like vomit and spilled beer- and the music was so loud she could barely think.
-She was looking for Jimmy Tan.
+She was looking for Jimmy.
 One of her contacts said he liked to hang out at this pisshole, so here she was.
 She wended her way through the crowd, aware she was drawing attention by being alone, but she was feeling pissed off and reckless.
 She almost hoped someone would mess with her.
-Save the agency having to put a hole in her if she got offed down here.
-She approached the bar and scanned the area with her eyes-only display but no one looked like Jimmy.
+She approached the bar and scanned the area but no one looked like Jimmy.
 Still, not a total loss.

-She went to the back of the bar and squeezed in next to a guy who was smoking with a woman with spiky magenta hair.
+She went to the back of the bar and squeezed in next to a guy with spiky magenta hair.
 He didn't look at her even though she made sure to make physical contact.